vincehsanchez/belly-button-challenge/README.md

 **Bar Chart**

-Create a bubble chart that displays each sample.
+1. Create a bubble chart that displays each sample.
+- NOTE:
-Use otu_ids for the x values.
+  - Use otu_ids for the x values.
-Use sample_values for the y values.
+  - Use sample_values for the y values.
-Use sample_values for the marker size.
+  - Use sample_values for the marker size.
-Use otu_ids for the marker colors.
+  - Use otu_ids for the marker colors.
-Use otu_labels for the text values.
+  - Use otu_labels for the text values.

 **Bubble Chart**